-16 Harland, C.M., Knight, L., Patrucco, A.S., Lynch, J., Telgen, J., Peters, E., Tátrai, T. and Ferk, P. (2021), "Practitioners' learning about healthcare supply chain management in the COVID-19 pandemic: a public procurement perspective", International Journal of Operations & Production Management, Vol. 41 No. 13, pp. 178
+16 Harland, C.M., Knight, L., Patrucco, A.S., Lynch, J., Telgen, J., Peters, E., Tátrai, T. and Ferk, P. (2021) "Practitioners' learning about healthcare supply chain management in the COVID

 Opportunities in enhancing legislation: Important for transparency, fast responses, structured creativity, less corruption, less chaos, faster decisions.
 Supply side issues Possible ways to increase supply are a trade-off between cost and efficiency, making the supply of medical equipment a redundancy question.
-We have identified six possible solutions to increase supply: Framework agreements Relationships and networks Collaborative buying and central purchasing Dual sourcing Stockpiles Local industry Among experts, consensus was higher among the first three measures.
+We have identified six possible solutions to increase supply: 1.
+Framework agreements 2.
+Relationships and networks 3.
+Collaborative buying and central purchasing 4.
+Dual sourcing 5.
+Stockpiles 6.
+Local industry Among experts, consensus was higher among the first three measures.
 This is mostly because costs are lower.
-However, they were lower in the last three measures as they entail higher investment.
-Skills and competences Within the data, we found a disconnect between the challenges encountered with respect to professionalization and future professionalization opportunities.
+However, they were lower in the last three measures as they entail higher investment. , Skills and competences Within the data, we found a disconnect between the challenges encountered with respect to professionalization and future professionalization opportunities.
 Here, we argue that experts are prematurely striving for procurement advanced above their capacity.
 Countries should rather be focusing on nurturing their foundation and preparing it for the steps that may eventually lead them to a more professional and advanced environment.
-Information systems We differentiated between the four stages of maturity in terms of information systems: Introducing electronic systems for efficiency and combatting corruption Easy to use electronic systems that can be used in times of crisis Increasing understanding of the supply chain, demand, and supply through electronic systems Fully integrated electronic system, based on real time data Data suggest there might be disconnect between the challenges they encountered during COVID-19, and the identified future strategies.
+Information systems We differentiated between the four stages of maturity in terms of information systems: 1.
+Introducing electronic systems for efficiency and combatting corruption 2.
+Easy to use electronic systems that can be used in times of crisis 3.
+Increasing understanding of the supply chain, demand, and supply through electronic systems4.
+Fully integrated electronic system, based on real time data Data suggest there might be disconnect between the challenges they encountered during COVID-19, and the identified future strategies.
 Many interviewees acknowledged challenges that correspond to stage 2: the usability and efficiency of electronic systems in times of crisis.
 Interestingly, the challenges do not necessarily align with the focus for future preparedness, a the focus for future preparedness often shifted towards more advanced electronic systems, such as levels 3 and 4.